briandeboer/counter-service/README.md

 }
 ```

-The above query using `countByGroup` returns two data fields, `recordCount` and `aggregateCount`. `recordCount` is the total number of distinct records that were returned.
+The above query using `countEventsByGroup` returns two data fields, `recordCount` and `aggregateCount`. `recordCount` is the total number of distinct records that were returned.
 In this example, that means how many records that match the "click|somevalue" grouping which would be 2 (there are two records in bucket 4).
 The `aggregateCount` looks inside each record and adds the `count` property.
 In this case that would be 3 (adding the count from Bucket 4).
 Unlike looking up the data by id, we can tell both the total count of clicks and the total number of distinct clicks per ip.

 `eventGroups` is similar, while less efficient, but is really only useful to get the total unless you plan to loop through all the events to add the aggregate count yourself.